 For instance, parents who are the first in their family to attain a college education often exhibit higher levels of motivation.
 Given that parental motivation positively impacts a child’s education, it could have a negative mediating effect on the influence of grandparents’ characteristics.

-But see Engzell, Mood, and Jonsson (2020): extended kin compensation for parental resources may be a consequence of greater difficulties of observing status at the lower end of the distribution.
+See, however, Engzell, Mood, and Jonsson (2020): extended family compensation for parental resources may be a consequence of greater difficulties of observing status at the lower end of the distribution.

 All analyses use the unweighted sample.
 However, Appendix I presents descriptive statistics using 2021 weights, as well as sample statistics for the sample containing those weights.
-Model results are robust to restricting the sample to its SRC component - the simple random sample portion of the 1968 PSID sample.
+Model results are robust to restricting the sample to its SRC component – the simple random sample portion of the 1968 PSID sample.